 - The Flower Moon occurs in May due to the abundance of flowers.
 This is sometimes called the Milk Moon or the Rose Moon, but depending on the source, the Rose Moon can also be in June or July.

 - The Strawberry Moon coincides with the relatively brief strawberry season in June.
 The name Strawberry Moon is more or less universal among the tribes.
 The Honey Moon ('keep a-shining in June') is celebrated in the words of the song 'By the Light of the Silvery Moon' and probably has connections to honeymooning couples after a June wedding.

 - The Buck Moon in July denotes the time when new antlers appear on the deer.
-July's moon might also be called the Hay Moon, the Crane Moon or the Summer Moon.
+July's moon might also be called the Thunder Moon, Hay Moon, the Crane Moon or the Summer Moon.

 - The Sturgeon Moon in August is so named for the plentiful sturgeon to be fished in the Great Lakes.
 Sometimes this is called the Red Moon for the appearance of the rising moon through heat haze, or the Fruit Moon.

 - The Harvest Moon is, of course, the one everyone has heard of.
 While most people expect it to occur in October, and by some accounts it does, it is most commonly the September moon that is called Harvest.
 The Full Harvest Moon allows farmers to work the fields late into the night bringing in crops.

 - The Hunter's Moon rises in October when, after the fields have been reaped, hunters can easily spot foxes and other prey.
 October's is sometimes called the Blood Moon, which has nothing to do with vampires or Hallowe'en.

 - The Beaver Moon in November either refers to the time to trap beavers to stock up on furs for winter, or the time that the beavers are preparing themselves for winter.
 The November moon might also be called the Frosty Moon, the Trading Moon or the Sassafras1 Moon.